TomDana88/snips_torch/README.md

 ├── datasets # all dataset files
 │   ├── celeba # all CelebA files
 │   └── lsun # all LSUN files
-├── logs # contains checkpoints and samples produced during training │   └── <doc> # a folder named by the argument `--doc` specified to main.py │      └── checkpoint_x.pth # the checkpoint file saved at the x-th training iteration ├── image_samples # contains generated samples
+├── logs # contains models checkpoints
+│   └── <doc> # a folder named by the argument `--doc` specified to main.py │      └── checkpoint_x.pth # the checkpoint file will be used
+├── image_samples # contains generated samples
 │   └── <i>
 │       ├── stochastic_variation.png # samples generated from checkpoint_x.pth, including original, degraded, mean, and std